Veterinary First Responder Certificate Program

-- Demonstrate skills needed for personal and family preparedness for disasters and animal health emergencies.
+- Understands skills needed for personal and family preparedness for disasters and animal health emergencies

-- Demonstrate knowledge of one's expected role(s) in organizational and community response plans activated during a disaster or animal health emergency.
+- Understands one’s expected role(s) in organizational and community response plans activated during a disaster or animal health emergency

-- Demonstrate situational awareness of, and solutions to, actual/potential health concerns that may be encountered before, during, and after a disaster or animal health emergency.
+- Has situational awareness of, and solutions to, actual/potential health concerns that may be encountered before, during, and after a disaster or animal health emergency

-- Demonstrate knowledge of potential impacts of various types of disasters and animal health emergencies on resources and how they impact animals along with potential solutions/workarounds to those impacts.
+- Recognizes potential impacts of various types of disasters and animal health emergencies on resources and how they impact animals along with potential solutions/workarounds to those impacts

-- Demonstrate knowledge of biosecurity and animal welfare principles that may be required in dealing with animals in disasters or animal health emergencies.
+- Has knowledge of biosecurity and animal welfare principles that may be required in dealing with animals in disasters or animal health emergencies

-- Demonstrate knowledge of reporting and responding to zoonotic, transboundary, and foreign animal diseases (FADs), and how to mitigate potential impacts on human and environmental health (One Health).
+- Has knowledge of reporting and responding to zoonotic, transboundary, and foreign animal diseases (FADs) and how to mitigate potential impacts on human and environmental health (One Health)

-- Demonstrate knowledge of humane euthanasia/depopulation techniques for various animal species and appropriate disposal options for animal carcasses (both small and large numbers of carcasses) that may be required in disasters or animal health emergencies.
+- Has knowledge of humane euthanasia/depopulation techniques for various animal species and appropriate disposal options for animal carcasses (both small numbers and large numbers of carcasses) that may be required for animals in disasters or animal health emergencies

 - Complete these FEMA online courses available at https://training.fema.gov/is: